idvorkin/idvorkin.github.io/_td/nlp.md

 My Journal Entries are private, but you can see my [code here](https://github.com/idvorkin/nlp)(though it is tightly coupled to my corpus and format).

+To beter underst all this check out this course: <https://www.nlpdemystified.org/course/seq2seq-and-attention>

 ## Success Criteria

 - Deeper understanding of what I care about.